-- Turn out onto a lightly floured surface and knead for about 5 minutes or until no longer sticky.
-Wrap in plastic and let rest for 30 minutes.
+Wrap in plastic wrap and let rest for 30 minutes.
 The dough can be refrigerated at this point until ready to roll.

 Make the Filling

-- In a medium bowl, combine onion, ground pork, ground beef, salt, and pepper until thoroughly mixed.
+In a medium bowl, combine onion, ground pork, ground beef, salt, and pepper and stir until thoroughly mixed.